EFlynn7778/rotary-controller-python/README.md

-# Modifications to RCP for Lathe Centric Use.

-Leadscrew backlash compensatin added.
-Unit always set in mm.

-Added thread length ability.

-Complete threading cycle with user control at each step.
-Can set the thread length, start the cycle, and the system will automatically stop at the specified length.
-Back off in X , then press the button to return to the starting position, press it again to start the next cutting pass.
-Repeat until thread depth reached.

-UI Modifications For Lathe Specific Use and personal preference.
-Added ability to select font used for DRO's.

-Added ability to hide feed speed and numerator/denominator panel to clean up UI for general use.

-Switches added for these features, and font selection added to the renamed "Settings" (formerly "formats") page.

-Various layout "improvements" for personal preference and overal ease of usability.

-NOT tested with the controller hardware yet, as I have yet to acquire/build.
-Should work fine as no chages were made that should affect functionality.

 # Rotary Controller Python

 This project is a Kivy based user interface developed for the Raspberry PI for the control of rotary tables and